-The following diagrams illustrate the overall OZ Minerals organisational structure and key responsibilities for sustainability performance within all levels of the business.
+The following diagrams illustrate OZ Minerals’ organisational structure and key responsibilities for sustainability performance within all levels of the business.

 Board and committees